nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 <br/>

 ### 3.4.2 Search by genre
-Search for anime that has the genre matching the search term.
+Search for all anime series that has the genre matching the search term.

 Format: `search -g <SEARCH_TERM>`

 <br/>

-Here are some popular anime genres that you can try out!
+> :bulb: Here are some popular genres that you may wish try out: Action, Adventure, Music, Mecha, Sci-Fi.
-*   Action
-*   Adventure
-*   Music
-*   Mecha
-*   Sci-Fi

 <br/>